Who was Felix Gonzalez-Torres?

 Taking a quick look at the two store-bought clocks hanged side by side, there isn’t much that would suggest that this is art.
 But starting from the title of the piece, we get the first hint, Perfect lovers.
 Two lovers, standing side by side, ticking in sync.

 The second hint comes in the form of instructions on how the two clocks should be displayed.
 It is a must the two clocks were to touch and could be replaced with white plastic commercial clocks of similar dimensions and design.
-The guidelines continue, the minute and second hands were to be set in sync, with the understanding that eventually they might go out of sync during the course of the exhibition; if one of the clocks needed the batteries replaced, it was to be done, and the clocks were to be reset accordingly; the clocks were to be displayed on a wall painted light blue.
+The guidelines continue, the minute and second hands were to be set in sync, with the understanding that eventually they might go out of sync during the exhibition.
+If one of the clocks needed the batteries replaced, it was to be done, and the clocks were to be reset accordingly; the clocks were to be displayed on a wall painted light blue.

 The guidelines consist of an ambiguous statement: with the understanding that eventually they might go out of sync, if you consider the implication of the phrase perfect lovers, generally or as per those words, perfect love should ideally forever stay synchronized.

 However, as much as we worship and espouse this idea in our minds, as we know or should know, the natural state of the universe is to fall towards entropy eventually.
 Therefore, we understand that the two clocks are destined to drop out of sync in due course.